The Microsoft 365 connector gives DeskMate access to:

 In your DeskMate workspace:

-5. The connector tile turns green — you’re done
+Once you accept, the connector tile turns green — you’re done.

 Verify it’s working